 Rally Units

-Only commanders may attempt to rally troops.
-Commanders must be within two tiles of the unit they are attempting to rally.
-If successful, a disorganized unit regains its composure and returns to normal status.
-Attempting to rally consumes one IP, but does not prevent that unit from being activated.
+must be within two tiles of the unit they are attempting to rally.
+If successful, a disorganized unit regains

 Movement

+may move up to their maximum movement, but may not exceed it.
 Certain terrain features negatively impact movement.
 See the terrain section for details about each type of terrain.

 Movement for specific units is listed on the Unit Data Table.